-1 Compliance must be verified and documented by the property owner using an industry standard software carbon calculator (Target Finder or equivalent).
+Compliance must be verified and documented by the property owner using an industry standard software carbon calculator (Target Finder or equivalent).
 Documentation must be submitted with building permit application and verified by the City of Ann Arbor prior to the issuance of building permits.

-Green Building Premium.
-In D1 and D2 districts, floor area in excess of the normal maximum usable floor area in percentage of lot area shall be allowed in the following increments for site and/or buildings achieving the following levels of the U.S. Green Building
+ii.
+Energy Efficiency Improvements: Floor area in excess of the normal maximum usable floor area in percentage of lot area shall be allowed for site and/or buildings achieving the following levels of energy efficiency improvements, excluding renewable energy credits, which contribute to exceeding ASHRAE 90.1-2007 standards.